TosbackCgusBridge-Bot/CGUs-versions/Deviantart/unknown.md

 **If you take my work down am I protected from a lawsuit?**

-No. Even if deviantART takes an infringing work down, you may still be responsible for very significant damages if the copyright owner decides to sue you.
+No. Even if DeviantArt takes an infringing work down, you may still be responsible for very significant damages if the copyright owner decides to sue you.